mattermost/mattermost/README.md

 You're installing "Mattermost Preview", a pre-released version intended for an early look at what we're building.
 While SpinPunch runs this codebase internally, because your use will differ from ours this version is not recommended for production deployments.

-That said, any issues at all, please let us know on our forum at: http://bit.ly/1MY1kul
+That said, any issues at all, please let us know on the Mattermost forum at: http://bit.ly/1MY1kul

 Developer Machine Setup (Mac)
 -----------------------------